 The main reasons your boiler will be losing pressure are:

 You will need to have a look and inspect your central heating pipe work, paying particular attention to radiator valves and under the boiler itself.
 I would do this with the heating off first and just run your hands to feel any traces of water (even the smallest leak will cause the pressure to drop).
 Then try it with the central heating on as the leak may only occur while the system is hot but be mindful as the pipes will be hot!!
 I would recommend you put some gloves on and use some dry tissue as this will soak up any water straight away.

-Once the leak has been identified then you can get it fixed, you can either do it yourself or call in the professionals.
+Once the leak has been identified then you can get it fixed, you can either do it yourself or Click Here to arrange an appointment.
 Just remember if you are doing it yourself and drain the system down then add some inhibitor before re filling the system.